The Octagon House

 A house of some import

-The Octagon House was home to John Tayloe III and his wife, formerly Ann Ogle.
+The Octagon House in DC was home to John Tayloe III and his wife, formerly Ann Ogle.
 Ann Ogle Tayloe offered the residence as a place for the French Consulate.
-The Octagon House was likely spared destruction, during the War of 1812, because of the tricolor flag hanging outside.
+The Octagon haunted house was likely spared destruction, during the War of 1812, because of the tricolor flag hanging outside.
 The British had already burned the White House down.
-Because of the extensive damage to the White House, James and Dolley Madison were offered the use of the Octagon House.
-The Madisons paid $500 for six months of rent.
-While Tayloe III was a Federalist, he was not solidly in Madison’s corner politically.
-But he remained loyal to his country in the War of 1812 serving as a Colonel in the Virginia Militia, and later on, in the Virginia State Senate.
-The Octagon House also served as the backdrop for the US signing of the Treaty of Ghent by James Madison, which ultimately ended the war between the United States and Britain.

 The Octagon was also home to some of the Tayloes family servants, upon whose shoulders much of the family wealth was built.
 Residents included Harry and Winney Jackson, the head coachman, and lady’s maid respectively.
 They were separated from their daughters who were made to work at the Tayloes plantation, Mount Airy in Virginia.